Surface Tension Between Coexisting Phases of Active Brownian Particles: Results

+To evolve the system, Eq.~(\ref{eq7}) is integrated using the Euler scheme with a time step $dt=2\times 10^{-3}$, and each run lasts $5\times10^8$ time steps at least (after a relaxation of $5\times10^7$ time steps, ensuring that the system reaches the steady state).
+Note that the intrinsic pressure used to calculate the $\gamma$ consists of the ideal-gas pressure and the one due to interparticle interactions, the latter of which can be computed from the cross-correlation of the connecting vector between two particles and the corresponding pair force~\cite{Bialke2015prl}.

-Figure~\ref{Fig2}(a) shows a snapshot of the gas-liquid phase separation for $\text{Pe}=160$ and $\rho_0=0.175$, and Figs.~\ref{Fig2}(b) and (c) are the corresponding profiles of density and local polarization along the $x$ axis, respectively.
-The density difference between the bulk gas and liquid of the repulsive ABPs means a difference in the intrinsic pressure, which is balanced by $f_0 M$.
+Figure~\ref{Fig2}(a) shows a snapshot of the gas-liquid phase separation, and Figs.~\ref{Fig2}(b) and (c) are the corresponding profiles of density and local polarization along the $x$ axis, respectively.
+The density difference between the bulk gas and liquid of the ABPs means a difference in the intrinsic pressure, which is balanced by $f_0 M$, as demonstrated in the Supplementary material~\cite{suppl}.
 Using Eq.~(\ref{eq6}), we compute the active surface tension for varying $\text{Pe}$ realized by tuning the self-propelling velocity at a fixed mean density $\rho_0=0.175$.
-The result in Fig.~\ref{Fig3} shows that the $\gamma$ is always much larger than zero and increases with $\text{Pe}$.
-This significantly positive $\gamma$ is caused by the great polarization-induced force occurring in the surface region.
+The result in Fig.~\ref{Fig3} shows that the $\gamma$ is much larger than zero and increases with $\text{Pe}$.
+This significantly positive $\gamma$ is probably caused by the great polarization-induced force occurring in the surface region.
 A positive $\gamma$ is consistent with the stable MIPS of the ABPs, as expected intuitively.
 Thus, we recover the traditional knowledge that a stable surface even in active systems should have a positive mechanical surface tension.

 To better compare with the surface tension previously quantified via the active pressure, we also simulate the MIPS system having the same parameters as those employed by Bialk\'e \textit{et al.}~\cite{Bialke2015prl}.
 In this case, the computed $\gamma$ from Eq.~(\ref{eq6}) is still significantly positive, $\gamma \approx 1067$, in striking contrast to the largely negative surface tension, $\gamma \approx -475$, obtained by Bialk\'e \textit{et al.}~\cite{Bialke2015prl}.
-To qualitatively demonstrate the rationality of the largely positive $\gamma$ and its dependence on the particle activity, we roughly estimate $\gamma$ through a very simplified mechanical analysis on the interface as follows.
+Furthermore, we separately employ the schemes of Bialk\'e \textit{et al.}~\cite{Bialke2015prl} and Omar \textit{et al.}~\cite{Omar2020pre} to calculate $\gamma$ for our system with $\text{Pe}=120$.
+The former still yields a significantly negative surface tension, $\gamma \approx-883$; while, as expected, the latter leads to a near-zero surface tension, $\gamma \approx 0.016$, which is nondimensionalized in the same way as done in Reference~\cite{Omar2020pre}.